Social exchange theory: Business

 Social exchange theory has served as a theoretical foundation to explain different situations in business practices.
-It has contributed to the study of organization-stakeholder relationships and relationship marketing.
+It has contributed to the study of organization-stakeholder relationships, supply network relationships, and relationship marketing.
 The investment model proposed by Caryl Rusbult is a useful version of social exchange theory.
 According to this model, investments serve to stabilize relationships.
 The greater the nontransferable investments a person has in a given relationship, the more stable the relationship is likely to be.
 The same investment concept is applied in relationship marketing.
 Databases are the major instrument to build differentiated relationships between organizations and customers.
 Through the information process, companies identify the customer's own individual needs.
 From this perspective, a client becomes an investment.
 If a customer decides to choose another competitor, the investment will be lost.
-When people find they have invested too much to quit a relationship or enterprise, they pour additional resources into the relationship to salvage their initial investment.
+When people find they have invested too much to quit a relationship or enterprise, they devote additional resources to the relationship to salvage their initial investment.

 Exchange has been a central research thrust in business-to-business relational exchange.
-According to the study conducted by Lambe, C. Jay, C. Michael Wittmann, and Robert E. Spekman firms evaluate economic and social outcomes from each transaction and compare them to what they feel they deserve.
+According to a study conducted by Lambe, C. Jay, C. Michael Wittmann, and Robert E. Spekman, firms evaluate economic and social outcomes from each transaction and compare them to what they feel they deserve.
 Firms also look for additional benefits provided by other potential exchange partners.
-The initial transaction between companies is crucial to determine if their relationship will expand, remain the same or will dissolve.
+The initial transaction between companies is crucial to determining whether their relationship will expand, remain the same or will dissolve.
+Holmen and Pedersen note that social exchange theory has contributed to the understanding of "connected" business relationships between firms.